Gwyneth Paltrow: Food

 In October 2007, Paltrow signed with PBS to make a television series, Spain... on the Road Again, which showcased the food and culture of Spain.
 In 2008, Paltrow co-wrote the book Spain...
 A Culinary Road Trip with Mario Batali.
 In 2011, she wrote a book titled My Father's Daughter: Delicious, Easy Recipes Celebrating Family and Togetherness.
 That same year she penned the book Notes From the Kitchen Table.
 Two years later she published a book titled It's All Good: Delicious Easy Recipes That Will Make You Look Good and Feel Great, which promoted an elimination diet that is unsupported by medical evidence.
 Included in that book was a recipe for avocado toast which was widely copied and adapted as part of a 2010s food trend.
 Also in 2013, Paltrow wrote a foreword for a book by Ross Mathews, Man Up!
 Tales of My Delusional Self-Confidence.
 In 2016, Paltrow published a cookbook: It's All Easy: Delicious Weekday Recipes for the Super-Busy Home Cook.

 The negative reaction from a group of scientist and science communication mothers to Paltrow's 2015 video pushing for mandatory labeling of food containing genetically modified organisms led to the creation of a documentary, Science Moms.
 The film is about mothers who advocate for science-based decision-making concerning the health and nutrition of children.

 In February 2021 it was reported that Paltrow was suffering from long COVID, leaving her with "some long-tail fatigue and brain fog".
 She advocated treatments for it which involved a "ketogenic and plant-based" diet (with no sugar or alcohol), fasting until 11:00 every day, and taking infrared saunas.
 This advice was criticized by NHS England's Professor Stephen Powis.

 Personal life

-In 2004, Paltrow practiced cupping therapy, attending a film premiere with bruises on her back.
 As of 2013, Paltrow practices Transcendental Meditation.

 In 2014, Paltrow, whose father was Jewish, was planning to convert to Judaism.
 In December 2024, she revealed that she celebrates Hanukkah each year with her family.

-In 1997, Paltrow revealed that during the filming of Emma (1996), producer Harvey Weinstein made unwanted sexual advances toward her.
+In 1997, Paltrow said that during the filming of Emma (1996), producer Harvey Weinstein made unwanted sexual advances toward her.
 She confided in her then-fiancé Brad Pitt, who confronted the producer at an industry event.
 Weinstein later warned Paltrow not to tell anyone else.
-She was, in 2017, a major source for an article written by The New York Times investigative journalists Jodi Kantor and Megan Twohey about Weinstein's sexual abuse cases.
+In 2017, she was a major source for an article written by The New York Times investigative journalists Jodi Kantor and Megan Twohey about Weinstein's sexual abuse cases.

 Paltrow has received backlash from the scientific community and medical professionals for promoting unproven treatments based on pseudoscience through her company Goop.